Real Jobs RI

 NONTRADE APPRENTICESHIP DEVELOPMENT ASSISTANCE: The Apprenticeship RI program is available to all employers and can help with designing and registering a new Apprenticeship program; maximizing state and federal financial benefits; connecting with other employer and higher education partners; and leveraging national Apprenticeship initiatives.
 All at no cost!

 NONTRADE APPRENTICESHIP DEVELOPMENT GRANTS: Non-Trade Apprenticeship Development Grants fund the development and expansion of innovative apprenticeship models in occupations outside of the traditional trades.
 The Governor’s Workforce Board is seeking proposals to develop non-traditional Registered Apprenticeship (RA) programs within Rhode Island’s largest and or growing industries.
-Applications are due December 2, 2019.
-For more information, review the RFP here.
+Applications are due June 30th, 2021.
+For more information, please review the RFP.

 NONTRADE APPRENTICESHIP INCENTIVE: Are you an employer who is hosting a non-trade apprentice?
 Pursuant to RI General Law 42-102-13, the GWB offers an incentive of $1,000 per non-trade apprentice provided the apprentice is registered with the State Apprenticeship Office and has completed their required probationary period.
 Employers are eligible for up to $5,000 in monetary incentive within any 12 month period.
 The application can be viewed here.